 Did you know that nearly 50% of all claims made against retailers are slips, trips and falls cases? (source).
 It’s also important to be aware that slips, trips and falls are the second highest single cause of workplace injuries (source).

-If a slip and fall accident occurs in your place of business, it can be difficult to defend your operations if due diligence has not been carried out in providing a safe environment for customers and employees.
+If a slip, trip and fall accident occurs in your place of business, it can be difficult to defend your operations if due diligence has not been carried out in providing a safe environment for customers and employees.
 In order to effectively protect employees and customers, slip and fall prevention must be viewed holistically and a full risk assessment should be carried out.

 (Blog modified May 2021)

 Compiling such a Risk Assessment should follow 6 steps;

 Begin by analysing previous slips to identify any particular issues.
 This involves identifying areas where slips, trips, and falls have happened and where they are more likely to happen.
 Consult with staff to find out if they are aware of any problems or if they have slipped in the past.